cyberbotics/webots-doc/guide/using-the-nao-robot.md

 Note that the simulation speed decreases as the resolution increases.
 It is possible to hide the camera viewports (purple frame) in Webots, by setting the `cameraPixelSize` field to 0.
 It is also possible to completely switch off the camera simulation by adding the "-nocam" option before the NAOqi port number in the `controllerArgs` field, e.g. "-nocam 9559".

-### Using Several Nao robots

-It is possible to have several Nao robots in your simulation.
-However, each Nao robot must use a different NAOqi port.
-Here's how to copy a Nao and assign the NAOqi port number:

-1. Pause the simulation: push the `Pause` button in Webots 3D View.
-2. Revert the simulation: push the `Revert` button in Webots 3D View.
-3. In Webots Scene Tree, select a top level nodes, e.g. the Nao robot.
-4. Then push the `Add` button, a dialog appears.
-5. In the dialog, select `PROTO (Webots) / robots`.
-6. Then select one of the Nao models from the list, the Nao is added to the current world.
-7. Select the Nao in the 3D view and move it away from the other one: SHIFT + left mouse button.
-8. Select the `controllerArgs` field in the newly created robot and increase the port number, e.g. 9560.
-9. Save the .wbt file: push the `Save` button.
-10. Now you can push the `Real-time` button to run the simulation with several robots.

-Repeat the above procedure for each additional robot that you need.
-Remember that every robot must have a different port number specified in `controllerArgs`.

 ### Known Problems